 You’ve heard it before: employees are tired of change.
 Consistently, they’re being asked to alter their behaviors and responsibilities, without receiving additional resources or seeing any benefit.
 We know that when change is implemented in a non-human-centric way, there’s a detrimental effect on productivity and business growth, which leaves employees feeling uninspired and unfocused.

-So when our client at a Fortune 500 technology manufacture called us as they were about to embark on a major transformation – arguably one of the largest in modern business history – we were fast to make sure that they paid particular attention to how these series of changes would impact employees.
+So when our client at a Fortune 500 technology manufacturer called us as they were about to embark on a major transformation – arguably one of the largest in modern business history – we were fast to make sure that they paid particular attention to how these series of changes would impact employees.

 Quickly, that manifested into an opportunity for us to help rally employees, bring back pride, and reinvigorate the essence of who they are as a company.
 In a word: culture.